FBoucher/startrek-demo/README.md

 The folder [database-api](database-api/) contains a simple `docker-compose up` that deploys an SQL Server in a first container and Data API Builder (DAB) in a second one.
 When the database container starts, it runs automatically a SQL script `startrek.sql` to create the database tables and populate the Star Trek tables.
 Finally the DAB container starts and connects to the SQL Server database to expose a REST API and a GraphQL API.

+To run it locally, create a file `.env` in the folder [database-api](database-api/) (see the file `.env.sample` for an example) to set the password of the the database user **sa**.
+Then execute the command `docker-compose up` from that same folder to start the SQL Server database and APIs containers.
+This should take a moment to download the container images and start everything.
+The GraphQL API will be available at `http://localhost:5000/graphql`.

 ### Simple .NET Console App using GraphQL

 The folder [src/console/](src/console/) contains a console application the uses the GraphQL client generated with the StrawberryShake package to query the GraphQL API exposed by DAB.
 The application is a simple console application that queries the GraphQL API to get the list of Star Trek characters by series.